truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 For non-HA systems, there are two possible scenarios when migrating from CORE to SCALE:

 * Clean installing SCALE using the <file>iso</file> file and then uploading the CORE configuration file.
-* Use the CORE **Update** UI option to upgrade to SCALE.
+* Using the CORE **Update** UI option to upgrade to SCALE.

-If performing a clean install from the <file>iso</file> file, after uploading the CORE configuration file, you lose your network settings and and access to the web UI, and the newly created administrator account.
+If performing a clean install using the SCALE <file>iso</file> file, after installing SCALE and uploading the CORE configuration file, your SCALE network settings get overwritten by the CORE config file uploaded so you cannot use the new IP address and admin user to access to the web UI.
+Use the CORE IP address and root credentials to access the UI.
-See [Migrating CORE to SCALE]({{< relref "MigratingFromCORE.md" >}}) for instructions on recovering network settings and access to the UI, and recreating the administrator account.
+See [Migrating CORE to SCALE]({{< relref "MigratingFromCORE.md" >}}) for instructions on recovering the new network settings and access to the UI, and recreating the administrator account.

-If using the CORE **Update** option, log into SCALE with the CORE root user credentials.
+If using the CORE **Update** UI option, log into SCALE with the CORE root user credentials.
 {{< include file="/static/includes/CreateAdminDisableRoot.md" >}}
 {{< /expand >}}

 ### Logging In as Admin
-After setting up the admin user from one of the scenarios documented above, enter **admin** and the password if the system created the admin user, or enter the username and password you set up to be the administrator account.
+After setting up the admin user from one of the scenarios documented above, enter **admin** and the password to log into SCALE.

 {{< trueimage src="/images/SCALE/Login/LoginScreenSCALE.png" alt="TrueNAS SCALE Login Screen" id="TrueNAS SCALE Login Screen" >}}